jetbtc/diggit-chathelper/README.md

 - `!help` - Get a help message with a summary of the available commands.
 - `!version` - Check the current version number.
 Compare with the one on the github page
+- `!user [user]` - Check the profile of a user.
+Same functionality as clicking a U:User link in chat, or clicking a users name.
+- `!game [gameId]` - Check game details.
+Same as clicking G:gameId links in chat.
 - `!ignore` - A list of ignored users
-- `!ignore [useruser]` - Ignore users.
+- `!ignore [user]` - Ignore users.
 Their names will be orange and the message will be hidden by default.
 You can hover over the names to show the message.
 - `!drop` - A list of dropped users
 - `!ignore on/off` - Toggle ignoring on/off to get an idea what this script is saving you from
 - `!drop on/off` - Toggle dropping of messages on/off